 Accept God’s Assessment

-Our society asserts otherwise, but here’s the truth: we don’t have to “earn” the love of others.
-We don’t have to do or say what others want for us to be “acceptable.”
+Our society asserts otherwise, but here’s the truth: we don’t have to earn the love of others.
+We don’t have to do or say what others want to be “acceptable.”
 We don’t have to think like others to be “good enough.”
 We don’t have to hold the same values (and prejudices) they hold to be considered “intelligent.”

-Sexually abused by her father for years (her mother knew), Joyce saw herself as damaged goods with little value.
+Sexually abused by her father for years (her mother knew and ignored it), Joyce saw herself as damaged goods with little value.
 When Joyce heard that God views her as having immense value, she smirked.
 What?
 And He unconditionally loved her, too?
 “Rigggggghhhhht.”

 Healthy Actions To Start Today